Money Don't Matter 2 Night

 "Money Don't Matter 2 Night" is a song by American musician Prince and the New Power Generation from their 1991 album, Diamonds and Pearls.
-Co-written with Rosie Gaines, the lyrics deal directly with money, poverty, and greed.
-Overall, the song is a smooth delivery with layered vocals by Prince.
+The song was released in March 1992 by Paisley Park and Warner.
+Co-written with Rosie Gaines, the lyrics deal directly with money, poverty, and greed, and overall, the song is a smooth delivery with layered vocals by Prince.
+It peaked at number 23 on the US Billboard Hot 100 and number 19 on the UK Singles Chart.
+The accompanying music video was directed by Spike Lee.

 The B-side is a previously unreleased track "Call the Law", with lead vocals by Tony M., supplemented by Rosie Gaines on the chorus.
 Prince provides guitar solos throughout the song.
 The track was added to the New Power Generation release Goldnigga in 1993.
 The UK 12-inch single and CD release also included the album track "Push".